vlachoudis/bCNC/README.md

   Depending your python/OS it can either be already installed, or under the names tkinter, python-tkinter, python-tk
 - pyserial or under the name python-serial, python-pyserial
+- Optionally:
+- python-imaging-tk: the PIL libraries for autolevel height map
+- python-opencv: for webcam streaming on web pendant

 Expand the directory or download it from github and run the bCNC command